Changes in relation to Coronavirus

 A new DBS check will only be required if the Update Service check indicates there has been a change in the person’s status, due to new information added.

 4.3 Cautions and convictions

-Before an organisation considers asking a person to apply for a criminal record check through the Disclosure and Barring Service, they are legally responsible for ensuring that they are entitled to submit an application for the job role (see A Guide to Eligibility for Criminal Records Checks as above).
+Before an organisation asks a person to apply for a criminal record check through the Disclosure and Barring Service, it is legally responsible for making sure that they are entitled to submit an apply for the job role (see Eligibility, DBS).

 Please note that certain old and minor cautions and convictions are no longer subject to disclosure; see Disclosure and Barring Service Filtering Guide.

 5. Regulated Activity with Adults